Charles Page Bryan: Biography

 On January 19, he was appointed as envoy to Brazil.
 He presented his credentials on April 11, 1898.
 In this role, he laid the firm foundation for the cordial relations between the United States and Brazil.
 He left the post on December 3, 1902.

 On September 2, 1902, he was commissioned during a recess appointment to serve as Minister to Switzerland.
 He never served under this commission.
 Months later he was given the more important post of minister to Portugal, where he remained for six years.
-He as appointed January 7, 1903, and presented his credentials on April 25, 1903.
+He was appointed January 7, 1903, and presented his credentials on April 25, 1903.
 He left the post formally on January 16, 1910.

 On December 21, 1909 he was appointed to serve as minister to Belgium.
 He presented his credentials on February 10, 1910, and left the post on September 18, 1911.

 On August 12, 1911 he was appointed ambassador to Japan.
 He presented his credentials on November 22, 1911, and left office October 1, 1912.

 He retired from the diplomatic service in 1912, and later made his home in Washington and Chicago, dividing his time between the two cities.
 He was a member of the Society of the Cincinnati, of the Society of Foreign Wars, a veteran of the Spanish–American War, and was a member of leading clubs in New York, Washington, and Chicago.
 He died in Washington, D.C., March 13, 1918.
 A lifelong bachelor, Bryan had never married.
 He was buried at the city's Oak Hill Cemetery.